-Some pets will have only decreased appetite, fever and abdominal pain.
+Some dogs will have only decreased appetite, fever and abdominal pain.

-Infected but otherwise healthy pets can be carriers and infect other animals or humans.
+Infected but otherwise healthy dogs can be carriers and infect other animals or humans.

-If your pet has consumed the recalled product and has these symptoms, please contact your veterinarian.
+If your dog has consumed the recalled product and has these symptoms, please contact your veterinarian.

 What to Do?